November 11, 2020 | Geneva Flanagan-Benedict and Michael Meeks

 NetImpact appreciates these sacrifices and believes it is important for each of us to do our part in gratitude.
 So, we return a different promise: integrating a focus on veterans into our Talent Acquisition and Retention culture.
 As a result of our efforts in gratitude, we have established a robust veteran integration program, maintained a hiring level of 10% of vets, and retaining 85% of those hire – resulting in being recognized with the highest level of the HIRE Vets Medallion Award.
 This award is the only federal-level veterans’ employment award that recognizes an organization’s commitment to veteran hiring, retention, and professional development.
 Although incomparable to the distinctions and sacrifices that decorate our veterans, NetImpact holds our 2020 HIRE Vets Medallion Award with high pride because it means we have and will continue to uphold our promises.

-One of our more recent veteran hires is Tina Staffieri, a Consultant with NetImpact who served in the Navy as a Hospital Corpsman.
+One of our more recent veteran hires is Tina Staffieri, a Trusted Advisor with NetImpact who served in the Navy as a Hospital Corpsman.
 When Tina left the Navy, she struggled with finding her next career and began running short on time.
 Her income from the Navy was coming to an end, while her bills were not.
 Although she applied to many different positions from various organizations, those employers were looking for specific civilian qualifications and not her military experience.
 Krystan Silva, our Talent Acquisition Manager who is trained and experienced in hiring veterans, saw her drive, service, and experience.
 Krystan ensured that Tina was interviewed by veterans so her military background would be considered with the appropriate perspective.
 As a response to this, Tina expressed that “interviewing with two fellow women veterans meant everything to me, because they understood my experience and how it would ultimately benefit the company, if I was hired.”
 Another key aspect that differentiated Tina’s experience is the importance of having a mentor, who also served in the military, to coach her through the transition between her service and new opportunity at NetImpact.

 NetImpact thanks all of those who have served our country in the military, both past and present.
 As Tina best explained, “Veterans Day isn’t just about free food or discounts - it just means remembering that veterans exist and are people too.”
 Vets, we see you, respect you, and appreciate all the sacrifices you made to assure our freedom.
 We also understand that transitioning between service and civilian life presents their own challenges.
 To all of the veterans out there, you don't have to march on alone, below are some resources to assist you in your journey.